Everything you need to know about Blue Whale Watching in Loreto

 When to see blue whales in Baja California Sur

 The Eco Alianza Loreto holds a festival each year to celebrate the blue whale.
-The Blue Whale Festival (Festival de la Ballena Azul) is a three day event, typically held in February or March and features educational workshops, competitions, exhibits, lectures and presentations, as well as amateur and professional live music concerts.
+The Blue Whale Festival (Festival de la Ballena Azul) is a three-day event, typically held in February or March and features educational workshops, competitions, exhibits, lectures and presentations, as well as amateur and professional live music concerts.
 You can find all the information on their Facebook page.

 How to see blue whales in Loreto